Corbinhol/Dynamic-Expense-Tracker/README.md

 ## Tools and Thought Process Overview

 For this project, my goal was to go back to the basics and really dive deep into the fundamentals.
 Therefore, I chose to stick with the core technologies: **HTML**, **CSS**, and **JavaScript**, without relying on any additional libraries like *Sass*.
 This approach allowed me to get hands-on experience and a thorough understanding of these foundational elements.
 Additionally, I utilized **Figma** for the initial planning and design phase of the website before proceeding with the actual development.
+If you wish to view the figma design, I included the file in the git directory.

 Instead of using a predefined amount or loading data from a set JSON file as originally suggested by the project guidelines, I opted to showcase the dynamic capabilities of my illustration.
 To achieve this, I implemented randomization for all the figures, ensuring that the numbers change each time the website is reloaded.
-It's important to note, however, that if I were to adapt this for real-world application, I could easily integrate a JSON file to set the variables accordingly.
+It's important to note, however, that if I were to adapt this for real-world applications, I could easily integrate a JSON file to set the variables accordingly.

 ## General Overview of Design
 ![Image of the finalized project.](https://i.imgur.com/vRc9hg8.png)